tapdata/tapdata-docs/docs/prerequisites/on-prem-databases/elasticsearch.md

 Elasticsearch is a distributed, RESTful search and analytics engine capable of addressing a growing number of use cases.

-Tapdata Cloud supports Elasticsearch as a target data source to help you quickly build data pipelines for scenarios such as log data write analytics, content management, and search analytics.
-This article provides a comprehensive guide on how to add Elasticsearch to Tapdata Cloud.
+TapData Cloud supports Elasticsearch as a target data source to help you quickly build data pipelines for scenarios such as log data write analytics, content management, and search analytics.
+This article provides a comprehensive guide on how to add Elasticsearch to TapData Cloud.

 ## Supported Versions